Applying the PTQ Algorithm

 Where scale is the scaling factor and offset is the translation factor, both collectively known as quantization parameters.
 After obtaining the quantization parameters, the weights can be quantized:

-The above quantization process is applied to the weight matrix in the network by converting it to 8bit integer for storage.
+RoundToNearest algorithm applies the above quantization process to the weight matrix in the network by converting it to 8bit integer for storage.
 After loading the 8bit weights at deployment time, they are inversely quantized and the mathematical expression of the process is as follows:

 After inverse quantization of weights to floating point, the inference process of the network is no different from the general floating point network inference process.
 Weight quantization does not bring about a reduction in computation, on the contrary, inverse quantization will bring about additional computation, so the operation of inverse quantization is usually fused with the subsequent floating point computation process, which can effectively reduce the memory overhead in the deployment phase, and at the same time alleviate the Memory Bound in the incremental inference phase of the large language model, which both can improve the throughput of the large language model when deployed.

-PTQ currently supports only 8bit weight quantization capability, which can be enabled by the following configuration item:
+PTQ RoundToNearest Algorithm currently supports only 8bit weight quantization capability, which can be enabled by the following configuration item:

 from mindspore import dtype as msdtype